Navigating Junior Year

 - With fewer core courses in their schedule, students gain in-depth study in their major through upper division classes.
 These challenging courses foster critical thinking skills that enable students to apply classroom theory to real-world situations.
 In addition, they develop the confidence to express their views, even if they conflict with textbooks, professors and peers.

-- Experiential activities like study abroad and internships as well as independent study and research offer increased opportunities for students to enrich their learning and capacity for working with people from different cultures.
+- Experiential activities like study abroad, internships, independent study and research offer increased opportunities for students to enrich their learning.

 - Faculty-student mentoring becomes increasingly important as juniors seek out-of-classroom learning opportunities and advice regarding post-graduation.

 Graduate School and Career Plans Move to the Forefront

 - Active participation in Career Services programs and workshops is imperative as students look beyond graduation.
 Students can gain assistance with researching graduate programs and careers as well as in polishing their resumes, curricula vitae, portfolios and interview skills.

 - Students who diversify their experiences through multiple internships, study abroad and service-learning activities broaden their perspectives and capabilities, in addition to boosting their resumes and graduate school applications.

 Co-curricular Leadership Builds Impressive Skills

 - Leadership progression in Greek, athletic, social and academic organizations demonstrates a willingness to assume greater responsibility and initiative.
 Junior year is the time students should assume their role as campus leader.